riscvarchive/riscv-cores-list/README.md

+# THIS PAGE IS NOW ARCHIVED - to make any additions or changes, please send email to content@riscv.org

 # RISC-V Cores and SoC Overview

 This document captures the status of various cores and SoCs that endeavor to implement the RISC-V specification.
 Note that none of these cores/SoCs have passed the in-development RISC-V compliance suite.